Skip to main content

 Manage labels

-Similar to states, labels on projects aid in filtering, differentiating, and categorizing issues within your project.
-You can create and control as many issue labels as needed.
+Similar to states, labels on projects aid in filtering, differentiating, and categorizing work items within your project.
+You can create and control as many work item labels as needed.

-Labels can also be created directly from the issue detail page.
+Labels can also be created directly from the work item detail page.

 Connect integrations